List of Fast & Furious characters: Main characters

 Diesel, Walker, Rodriguez, Brewster, Gibson, Ludacris, Kang, Gadot, Johnson, Statham, Emmanuel, Theron, and Cena were or are part of the main cast of the franchise, while Black stars in Tokyo Drift.
 Johnson and Statham also headline their own film.

 Dominic Toretto

 Dominic "Dom" Toretto, played by Vin Diesel, appears in most of the films in the series.
-An elite street racer, auto mechanic, and an ex-convict, Dominic is the brother of Jakob and Mia, son of Jack, husband of Letty Ortiz, cousin of Tony and Fernando, uncle of Jack O'Conner and Jack's younger sister, and father of Brian Marcos Toretto.
+An elite street racer, auto mechanic, and an ex-convict, Dominic is the brother of Jakob and Mia, son of Jack, husband of Letty Ortiz, cousin of Tony and Fernando, uncle of Jack and Olivia O'Conner, and father of Brian Marcos Toretto.